 The CDE protocol was developed to ensure that risks are calculated in a consistent manner.
 The methodology uses historic data to estimate the probability of a pipeline release, models to determine the consequences of a release, the probability of fatality for different exposures, and school attendance hours.
 These are combined to estimate the risk of fatality.
 The CDE protocols are provided in the Guidance Protocol for School Site Pipeline Risk Analysis, 2007 (CDE 2007).
 Although the protocol is developed for natural gas releases, it can easily be applied to hydrogen releases and the resulting risk levels used to determine significance under CEQA.
 The CDE protocol was applied to any school that would be located in very close proximity to the pipeline, and the analysis incorporated the increased failure rate of an older pipeline as discussed above as well as the assumption that the school operates year-round.
 The assessments demonstrated that the risk levels are acceptable under the CDE Risk Protocols with a Total Individual Risk/Individual Risk Criteria (TIR/IRC) ratio of 0.15, with a 1.0 TIR/IRC ratio being the CDE Protocol threshold.
-A copy of the CDE Protocol spreadsheet is included in the Attachment C. As the CDE Protocol indicates acceptability for the closest schools to the pipeline route, all of the other schools would present less risk.
+A copy of the CDE Protocol spreadsheet is included in the Attachment C. It is important to note that the CDE protocol examines the individual risk at the closest school and does not examine the risks cumulatively along the entire pipeline route, as the risk levels in HM.2 present.
+As the CDE Protocol indicates acceptability for the closest schools to the pipeline route, all of the other schools would individually present less risk.
 Therefore, risks to schools and the impacts of Hazardous Materials Impact 3 are less than significant (Class III).